Identity Governance Blog

 • Granular level of security

-• Provide access to a variety of roles and people based on attributes of the request, like location
+• Provide access to a variety of roles and people based on attributes of the request, e.g. location

 • Achieves compliance